An abscess in the mouth is not the most pleasant thing to experience.

 Let’s be clear.
 Seeing a dentist is the only option when it comes to treating a dental abscess, be that on or under the gum or in the tooth.

-However, there are options you have to help with pain and discomfort you may have until you can get to see a dentist.
+However, if you want tooth abscess pain relief fast, there are options you have to help with pain and discomfort you may have until you can get to see a dentist.

 Subject to the pain you are experiencing with the dental abscess will influence what action you take.